"Something About Me Is Wrong": The Defective Wound and the Shame That Hides It

 - 17 min read

-Not a failure you can point to.
-Not a relationship that went wrong, or a goal you didn't reach.
-Just a quiet, persistent sense that something about you is not quite right.
+There is a painful feeling that is difficult to explain because it often doesn't attach to anything specific.
+A quiet, persistent sense that something about you is not quite right.
 That other people inhabit their lives in a way that feels natural to them — connected, present, entitled to their own experience — and that you are doing something that resembles that, but from a slight distance.
 As if there is an invisible layer between you and the rest of humanity that you have never been able to fully dissolve.

 Sometimes it surfaces as: